 Once your GPS receiver is connected to your device, specify that you want the receiver to provide GPS locations in Collector.
 Once a receiver is selected, this is the only source of positions that is used until a new receiver is selected.

-- After signing in to Collector, from the Map Gallery, select Overflow and select Settings.
+- After signing in to Collector, from the Map Gallery, select Action and select Settings.

 - If your receiver doesn't appear in the list, add it by taking the following steps:

-- Select Add a receiver to display a list of paired Bluetooth receivers.
+- Select Add Receiver to display a list of paired Bluetooth receivers.

 - Select your receiver.